Dok11/surface-match-dataset/README.md

 # Surface match dataset

 This dataset contain data which shows value of crossing between two images.
+More detail information about this purposes you can read in [this article](https://medium.com/@Dok11/neural-networks-in-the-photogrammetry-5f68f05a64e9).

 ![progress](/docs/surface_match.png)